SUNDAY WORSHIP SERVICE TIMES // 9:00 & 11:00 AM

 Individual Reflection

-- What would it look like to sign my life “servant of Christ Jesus” this week?
+• What would it look like to adopt the mindset of Christ in my daily life?

 Action Steps